Purestreams/AzureAPI-to-OpenaiAPI/README.md

-# Azure OpenAI to OpenAI API Proxy
+# Azure to OpenAI API Proxy

 A Flask-based reverse proxy that translates OpenAI API requests to Azure OpenAI Service, allowing you to use Azure OpenAI models with any OpenAI-compatible client.